acmerobotics/road-runner-docs/tour/coordinate-frame.md

 ![Transformation of a velocity vector between frames](../.gitbook/assets/transform.png)

 Consider a velocity vector $$\vec{v}_G$$ in the global frame.
-To find the equivalent representation $$\vec{v}_G$$in the global frame, we will apply a rotation transformation.
+To find the equivalent representation $$\vec{v}_R$$in the robot frame, we can apply a rotation transformation.
 This transformation can be represented by the following matrix:

 {% hint style="info" %}
-If you're not familiar with linear algebra, no worries.
-3Blue1Brown has an awesome series on the [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
-The first four videos are the most relevant to this section.
+If you haven't seen matrices and vectors before, check out 3Blue1Brown's series [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
+The first four videos are the most relevant to this section, although I strongly recommend all of them.
 {% endhint %}

 ![2D rotation matrix](../.gitbook/assets/rotmat.png)

 With this matrix, the transformation is simple: $$\vec{v}_G = R(\theta) \, \vec{v}_R$$.
 Since the inverse of $$R(\theta)$$ is just $$R(-\theta)$$, $$\vec{v}_R = R(-\theta) \, \vec{v}_G$$.
 Note the angular velocity $$\omega$$ remains the same between frames.

-With `Vector2d`, rotations are simple:
+As you might expect, rotations are built into the `Vector2d` class:

 {% code-tabs %}
 {% code-tabs-item title="Java" %}